Gender Inequality Continues To Affect The Lives Of Many Girls In India

 Child trafficking denies children their basic rights to good health, nutrition, education, and freedom from violence and exploitation.
 All children have a right to care and protection, develop and grow to his/her full potential, regardless of their social and economic situation.

-You can help stop child trafficking in India as it’s also a form of child abuse.
+You can help stop child trafficking as it’s also a form of child abuse in India.
 Support CRY to protect India’s most vulnerable children.
 Donate now!